 High-risk HPV itself is not cancer.
 And, having high-risk HPV doesn’t mean you’ll get cancer.

 In fact, as women, 8 out of 10 of us carry high-risk HPV at some time in our lives.
-Nothing bad happens – it just quietly goes away.
+Nothing bad happens – it just quietly goes dormant.
 To say this another way: While most women have HPV at some point in their lives, few women will get cervical cancer.

 But sometimes high-risk HPV sticks around.
 For years.
 The medical term is persistent HPV infection.

 And persistent high-risk HPV infection can lead to trouble.
 The virus can start causing changes in healthy cells.
 The cells become abnormal cells that can eventually lead to cancer.
-It takes about 10-15 years for cervical cells to change to abnormal cells and then into cervical cancer.
+It usually takes about 10-15 years for cervical cells to change to abnormal cells and then into cervical cancer.

 And persistent high-risk HPV infection can lead to trouble.